 Close

-Our work Animals in Aotearoa Animal Welfare Act
+Our work Animals in Aotearoa The Animal Welfare Act

 New Zealand’s Animal Welfare Act

-The Animal Welfare Act provides a framework for the care and protection of animals in New Zealand, however whilst strong on paper, in practice the Act is undermined by loopholes and a lack of genuine enforcement.
-With significant gaps in oversight, monitoring, and implementation, the current system consistently allows for animals to be the victims of severe cruelty, exploitation, and neglect.
+The Animal Welfare Act sets out the obligations of animal owners and people in charge of animals, however whilst strong on paper, in practice the Act is undermined by loopholes and a lack of genuine enforcement.
+With significant gaps in oversight, monitoring, and implementation, the current system allows for animals to be the victims of severe cruelty, exploitation, and neglect.

 Sign the petition